 8.38.
 In the software of systems important to safety at a research reactor, unnecessary complexity should be avoided at all levels of design.
 The simpler the design is, the easier it is to achieve and demonstrate all other attributes.
-It also gives greater confidence that the software is fully understood.
+ItHaving a simpler design also gives greater confidence that the software is fully understood.

 8.39.
-To facilitate tracing of compliance of software requirements through the design, each design element, such as a software module, a procedure, a subroutine or a file, should have a unique identifier.
+To facilitate tracing of compliance of with software requirements through the design, each design element, such as a software module, a procedure, a subroutine or a file, should have a unique identifier.